jackokring/jqt-chromebook-arm/VCVRack.md

   * `Lock Off` a master momentary button to unlock all IO.

 ## Computational Considerations
 The `J` engine uses a string IO interface.
-Conversion of `char*` to and from `float` can consume CPU, but as the engine runs on its own thread this will be just ocassional delay by a number of `Sync` intervals at the worst.
+Conversion of `char*` to and from `float` can consume CPU, but as the engine runs on its own thread this will be just occasional delay by a number of `Sync` intervals at the worst.
 Consider it a feature.

 There maybe later adaptation to other console language handlers as the sub-process spawned by the engine thread should be quite generic based on some parse and stringify configuration.
 There is a menu option for the engine selection.
 Using a sub-process also means that the engine does not need any strange compile doing, just place a suitable `./jconsole` and the associated libraries in the plugin directory.

 Other data formats or errors other than `float` are not supported and should trigger a `Lock` on previous data, needing a press of the `Lock` button to continue processing.
-The `Master` indicates a returned error condition and also things like infinities, rationals or string data parse errors when technically the return is not a `J` error seperately.
+The `Master` indicates a returned error condition and also things like infinities, rationals or string data parse errors when technically the return is not a `J` error separately.

 ## Patch Saves
 The `Master` (maybe multiple copies) use `profile.ijs` so apparently a checksum `Init` warning is required (when the before and after engine load comparison fails).
 The patch then might not have the totality of the save, and writing a temporary `profile.ijs` from the save might have been dominated.
-The defualt patch obviously loads the `profile.ijs` as it is loaded before the save state is applied.
+The default patch obviously loads the `profile.ijs` as it is loaded before the save state is applied.
 In this way the `profile.ijs` is stored in the save to overwrite definitions in the default patch.
 So `profile.ijs` can be edited after the fact with altered and extra definitions.
 Dynamic dispatching can call these profile definitions.

 If you actually want to take advantage of this effect, include another `.ijs` file inside `profile.ijs`, as this is not saved with the patch.
 It might be good for editing a nice library of features without having to have an `Init` complaint.
 As `Init` like `Error` and `Format` can trigger a `Lock` but, unlike those two, it is a master `Lock On` as it affects all IO.